andresnowak/Fast_linear_algebra/dot_product/dot_product.md

 - Then we will divide this grid into our threadGroups (this can't be bigger than the amount of threads we have 1024 threads available to use use in one core (because 4SIMDs x 32 threads each x waves (warps) per SIMD) threads in the M1 pro)
   - This thread groups will have a shared memory
 - Dot-product is a very compute bound problem (as there is very little operations we can do)
-  - Using (256 threads = 8 warps (of 32 threads each) = 2 warps per SIMD group * 4 SIMDs) This would only happen if the whole GPU was idle and we can only use one core for this 256 threads
-    - using 4 warps wouldn't help (so having one SIMD group (32 threads) do 4 warps)
-- The reason we use 256 threads for the threadgroup is because this what gave the fastest speed (a lot of this logic is managed by the device driver by how it selects the warps to use)

 And for this simple kernel we only do the multiplication and the reduction we will do it on the CPU side, by copying our out result vector to CPU and then doing the reduction in parallel with omp